 I started by offering ski companies ski content marketing products as I thought this would be the easiest to deliver as I would just have to take the money and then commission out the work to writers and worst case I could write the content myself.
 However it was ski SEO products which I had the most traction with splitting up on-site and off-site work into three different products, two being one-off payments and the other a rolling monthly setup.

-And with a productized service you can find prospects on LinkedIn or Twitter, put their names and emails into a mass personalised email software such as Quickmail and then when you get a reply put these leads into your CRM and begin your sales process.
+I’ve generated this revenue almost exclusively through content (inbound marketing) and content promotion however if your one off packages are priced high enough or have a monthly package to get at least $2k in lifetime customer value you can also do outbound.
+You can find prospects on LinkedIn or Twitter, putting their names and emails into a mass personalised email software such as Quickmail and then when you get a reply put these leads into your CRM and begin your sales process.

-If you want help in productizing your services I recommend the excellent productize course by Brian Casel.
+If you want help in productizing your services I recommend the excellent productize course by Brian CaselCheck Out The Productized Course